SMG-Group/smg-gdt-bi-hiring-challenge/README.md

 ### Prerequisites

 To successfully solve all of the tasks presented by the challenges in this case study, one would need a way to ingest and process flat files, write and test SQL queries, visualize the results.

-For a local environment, these are the minimal requirements:
+For a local environment, these are the quickest minimal requirements:
 * Python (3.9.x and newer);
     * pandas
     * duckdb

-Please note these methods can be completely replaced or modified in any way, as long as the end result is correct.
+Please note these methods and tools can be completely replaced or modified in any way, as long as the end result is correct.

 ### Setup